-How do I know which supplemental appropriations passed?
+How do I know which supplemental

-There are two ways to find out which supplemental appropriations pass: First, using the two factors (effective dates & changes in the current year funding level) stated in the first question, closely examine all appropriations in each appropriation bill that passes.
-The second (and simplest) way is to obtain supplemental reports generated by LFD.
+appropriations passed?
+There are two ways to find out which supplemental appropriations pass: First, closely examine the effective date of all appropriations in each appropriation bill that passes.
+The second (and simpler) way is to obtain supplemental reports generated by LFD.
 Reports on all supplementals that pass are included in the Conference Committee Books, the Summary of Appropriations, and posted on LFD's web site.